Surfing 101: How to Read a Wave

 Discover Surf Camps now

-Do you find yourself staring at surfers in the line-up, waves rolling in the distance, wondering how on earth do they know when to start paddling and catch that perfect peeler?
+Do you find yourself staring at surfers in the line-up, wondering how on earth do they know when to start paddling and catch that perfect peeler?

 Follow me and learn how to read a wave.
 The right way.